The Thing (1982 film): Filming

 Keith David broke his hand in a car accident the day before he was to begin shooting.
 David attended filming the next day, but when Carpenter and Franco saw his swollen hand, they sent him to the hospital where it was punctured with two pins.
 He returned wearing a surgical glove beneath a black glove that was painted to resemble his complexion.
 His left hand is not seen for the first half of the film.
 Carpenter filmed the Norwegian camp scenes after the end scenes, using the damaged American base as a stand-in for the charred Norwegian camp.
 The explosive destruction of the base required the camera assistants to stand inside the set with the explosives, which were activated remotely.
 The assistants then had to run to a safe distance while seven cameras captured the base's destruction.
-Filmed when the heavy use of special effects was rare, the actors had to adapt to having Carpenter describe to them what their characters were looking at, as the effects would not be added until post-production.
+Filmed when the use of special effects was rare, the actors had to adapt to having Carpenter describe to them what their characters were looking at, as the effects would not be added until post-production.
 There were some puppets used to create the impression of what was happening in the scene, but in other cases, the cast would be looking at a wall or an object marked with an X.

 Art director John J. Lloyd oversaw the design and construction of all the sets, as there were no existing locations used in the film.
 Cundey suggested that the sets should have ceilings and pipes seen on camera to make the spaces seem more claustrophobic.